whonore/aoc-move/aoc22/README.md

 It's not closed, but there's some notion of an inverse: `Rock * Paper = Lose`, `Lose * (Paper^-1) = Rock`, `Win * (Scissors^-1) = Rock`, etc.
 Maybe there's a name for that.

+### Day 3

+#### Part 1

+Split each rucksack in half, loop through the left half and look for an item that's also in the right.
+Initially didn't notice there would only be one duplicate and had a slightly more complicated solution involving an ad-hoc hash map to keep track of already found duplicates.

+#### Part 2

+Basically the same, but no need to split anything in half and have to check two other vectors instead of one.
+A dumb linear search (`vector::contains()`) worked fine for now, but I'm guessing, at some point, some sort of set or sorted vector + binary search will be necessary.

+#### ExtraLib

+##### `split_at()`

+Create two vectors, while `i < idx` fill up the first one, then fill the second.
+Satisfying to be able to prove a pretty much complete specification.

+##### `repeat()`

+Just call `vector::push_back()` `n` times.
+Used to initialize the ad-hoc hash map, but ended up not needing it.
+Decided to keep it anyway because I'd already proved the spec and it may be useful later.